Accounts Payable Fraud – Prevention and Detection

 Approvals & Rules can be set depending on the company review process, often with multiple approvers for higher limit values, all handled by the robot.

 Robots provide status information for queries on all invoices and can trace and report on exactly where they are in their approval journey, audit trails showing the full journey of the invoice within the workflow is available at a click of a button no matter how people/departments have touched the invoice.
-And, lastly there is full visibility of all the data for internal audits.
+And, lastly, there is full visibility of all the data for internal audits.
 Reports can be downloaded to help with statement recs, supplier information, invoice amounts and reports using algorithms such as Benford’s law can be used to identify unusual invoice amounts

 Deploying a robot powered AP automation solution is the most efficient way to enable automated checks, avoid errors, ensure compliance and achieve a straight through touchless process, and this all helps with the detection and prevention of fraud.
 But it should be clear that automation in AP is not about replacing the humans.
 It’s about helping them work smarter and giving them the tools to be proactive, setting controls and reviewing processes to prevent fraud.
-Of course it also help make the workday a little more enjoyable too, by taking away the boring and mundane jobs.
+Of course, it also helps make the workday a little more enjoyable too, by taking away the boring and mundane jobs.

-The roles of the AP team are evolving and changing, and it’s important, in the face of this evolution, to ensure that your AP team are onboard the automation journey by upskilling them to use and embrace this technology – in fact to become automation evangelists perhaps!
+The roles of the AP team are evolving and changing, and it’s important, in the face of this evolution, to ensure that your AP team are onboard the automation journey by upskilling them to use and embrace this technology – in fact, to become automation evangelists perhaps!

 Accounts Payable Fraud - Prevention and Detection